apl-ocean-engineering/arena_camera_ros2/README.md

 ## arena_imx490

 This ROS node is a built on a `arena_camera` that is specifically designed for the HDR modes of the IMX490-based Lucid cameras.

+In practice it is a lightweight wrapper around code from `arena_camera` that enables the HDR imaging modes on the camera.
 # License

 This code is forked from the [Lucid Vision's ROS node](https://github.com/lucidvisionlabs/arena_camera_ros), which in turn is forked from [Basler's ROS node for their Pylon library](https://github.com/magazino/pylon_camera), which is released under the [BSD 3-Clause License](LICENSE).